derbenoo/docker-node-dev/README.md

 - Activate tab completion for npm
 - Add npm package executables to `$PATH`
 - Use the same UID as the mounted volume's owner
-- Let the container idle
+- Let the container idle by default

 ### Use Node 10 as base image